tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

 NOTE: installing `postgresql` formula still installs the latest version
-      (9.6 as of now) - all directories are named just `postgresql` accordingly. but its binaries are not symlinked into _usr/bin/local_ directory by default (that is now they all point to 9.5 installation).
+      (9.6 as of now) - all directories are named just `postgresql` accordingly. but its binaries are not symlinked into _usr/bin/local_ directory by default (that is now they all point to 9.5 installation) - if this is what you need run `brew link postgresql --force` manually.